vdaas/vald/docs/overview/architecture.md

 #### Vald Agent

-Vald Agent is the core of the Vald.
-By default Vald uses [NGT](https://github.com/yahoojapan/NGT) to provide API for users to insert/update/delete/search vectors.
+Vald Agent provides functionalities to perform approximate nearest neighbor search.
+Agent-NGT uses [yahoojapan/NGT](https://github.com/yahoojapan/NGT) as a core library.

-Each Vald Agent pod holds different high dimensional vector data space, which is constructed by insert/update vectors for searching approximate vectors.
+Each Vald Agent pod has its own vector data space because only several Vald Agents are selected to be inserted/updated in a single insert/update request.

-When you request searching with your vector in Vald, each Vald Agent returns different _k_-nearest neighbors' vectors which are similar to the searching vector.
+When searching a vector in Vald, each Vald Agent return different results of _k_-nearest neighbors depending on their index, and you'll get the merged result of them.
 <img src="../../assets/docs/vector_data_space_explain.svg" />

-The same vector will be inserted into multiple Vald Agents, not all Vald Agents.
-It makes that the vector data space constructed in each Vald Agent will be different, causing the searching results from each Vald Agent are different.

 #### Vald Agent Scheduler